Brian A. Aselton

 On January 28th, 1999, Brian was laid to rest in Wapping Cemetery in South Windsor.
 It is estimated that 10,000 people, comprised of family members, friends, police officers, firefighters, ambulance personnel, military personnel, and others who just wished to pay their respects, attended the funeral.

 Brian is survived by his mother, brother, and twin sister.
 Brian comes from a family of public servants.
 Many of Brian's family members served in the military including Brian's father Peter.
 Peter, who passed away in 2003, served in the United States Army during the Korean War.
 Brian’s cousin, Barnstable Massachusetts Police Officer Michael K. Aselton, was killed in the line of duty on March 29th, 1983, in a motor vehicle accident during a pursuit.
-Brian has numerous other relatives who have served in law enforcement to include many municipal police departments, the Connecticut State Police, and the Royal Canadian Mounted Police.
+Brian has numerous other relatives who have served in law enforcement to include many municipal police departments in the United States and Canada, the Connecticut State Police, and the Royal Canadian Mounted Police.
 Brian will be missed not only by his family but by everyone he touched.
-Peter was laid to rest next to his son which he requested before he passed.
+Peter was laid to rest next to his son.